Your bag

 Wildlife Safaris in Sandakan FAQs

-What is the best time of year to embark on a wildlife safari in Sandakan?
+What is the best time of year to go on a wildlife safari in Sandakan for wildlife viewing and photography?

-Are there specific areas I should explore for authentic wildlife photography in Sandakan?
+Are there any specific local cultural experiences I should include while on a wildlife safari in Sandakan?

 Only the good stuff